irene-glez/tweets-analysis-NLP/README.md

 4. To determine the sentiment of the tweets, NER, and find with NLP the most relevant hashtags, n-grams...

-5. Deloyment of a Flask API with the model and the database to easily consult the predictions for new tweets.
+5. Deloyment of a Flask API with the model and the database to easily access the predictions for new tweets.

 # Do you want to discover more?